Medals are only issued by the Ministry of Defence (MoD) Medal Office and can be claimed retrospectively and by next of kin.

 You’ll need to give as much information as possible, such as:

-Fill in the application form below (June 2015)
+Fill in the application form below (verified 2023)

 Send the form by post, fax or email to the Ministry of Defence Medal Office - the address is on the form.